 Materials Science and Engineering Doctoral Degree Program

-The Department of Physics is one of seven departments and programs at Notre Dame that offers the interdisciplinary Materials Science and Engineering doctoral degree.
+The Department of Physics and Astronomy is one of seven departments and programs at Notre Dame that offers the interdisciplinary Materials Science and Engineering doctoral degree.
 Incoming students who are interested in the program should follow the department’s admissions process, with details available at graduateschool.nd.edu.
-To successfully complete the Materials Science and Engineering degree, students will be required to complete nine hours of materials science courses and a materials science-focused doctoral thesis, in addition to the departmental degree requirements.
+To successfully complete the Materials Science and Engineering degree, students will be required to complete their home department requirements, nine hours of materials science courses, and a materials science-focused doctoral thesis.
 Students who successfully complete this programming will earn a “Physics: Materials Science and Engineering" degree.

-Please discuss your interest in the Materials Science and Engineering doctoral program with our Department DGS or DGA.
-For more information, please visit nano.nd.edu/materials-science.
+Discuss your interest in the Materials Science and Engineering doctoral program with our Department DGS or DGA.
+For more information, please visit https://mse.nd.edu/.

 Summer Course Information